 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+The most important steps are ensuring that the wells have an even level of agarose and that the ovaries are in the center, but most crucial to the success is drying the slide.
+Under or overdrying will result in a sample that cannot be analyzed via MALDI-TOF.

+4.1.2

+4.2.3